 In the current detailing of history, time is told in six eras.
 The first two eras are, for the most part, lost in time.
-Legend tells of the Dawn Era, the first of the six eras, and it entails the creation of Sithis, the Elder Scrolls equivalent of God and the et’Ada that formed after him.
-No dates are known for this era, we don’t even have a rough estimate of time.
+Legend tells of the Dawn Era, the first of the six eras, and it entails the creation of Sithis, the Elder Scrolls equivalent of God, and the et’Ada that formed after him.
+No dates are known for this era; we don’t even have a rough estimate of the time.

-The second era, the Mythic Era, entails the coming of Nirn, the plane on which Tamriel exists and the creation of time.
-In this Era you must judge for yourself what you will believe and what you will not believe.
-Though time existed they had not discovered a way to write down and log their events.
-The dates of each discovery is unknown but the order of each story is known.
+The second era, the Mythic Era, entails the coming of Nirn, the plane on which Tamriel exists, and the creation of time.
+In this Era, you must judge for yourself what you will believe and what you will not believe.
+Though time existed, they had not discovered a way to write down and log their events.
+The dates of each discovery are unknown, but the order of each story is known.

-If you would like a detailing of each race before you begin read my Races of Elder Scrolls page first.
+If you would like a detail of each race before you begin, read my Races of Elder Scrolls page first.
 I think most of the races below will make more sense if you understand who they are first.

 The Mythic Era

-While they created Nirn it became apparent to some of the et’Ada that they were using their own energy to create this planet.
-Some of them chose to stay and give all of their energy while other fled, trying to save themselves.
+While they created Nirn, it became apparent to some of the et’Ada that they were using their own energy to create this planet.
+Some of them chose to stay and give all of their energy, while others fled, trying to save themselves.
 Magnus, initially the chief architect of Lorkhan’s plan, was the first to flee.
-With his departure from the realm he punched a hole in the sky, giving us the Sun (also with his departure he gave us magic).
-Magic is linked to Magnus and because he escaped our plane of existence when we use magic it flows from Magnus who is not bound by our rules, giving magic’s ability to break natural laws.
+With his departure from the realm, he punched a hole in the sky, giving us the Sun (also, with his departure he gave us magic).
+Magic is linked to Magnus, and because he escaped our plane of existence when we use magic, it flows from Magnus, who is not bound by our rules, giving magic’s ability to break natural laws.
 Other et’Ada fled from the creation, but they were not able to leave in time, trapping them on our plane of existence and connecting them to Nirn forever.
 The et’Ada who remained with the creation found themselves in a very weak state after its creation.
-It is said that with the creation Lorkhan was destroyed, his body being used as the mass that created Nirn, which explains the discovery of his heart deep within Red Mountain.
+It is said that with the creation, Lorkhan was destroyed, his body being used as the mass that created Nirn, which explains the discovery of his heart deep within Red Mountain.

-The last group of et’Ada that gave up their energy for Nirn, discovered that they would need to procreat to continue their existence.
-With each generation that came, the et’Ada lost more and more of their “divinity” eventually leaving them in a mortal state.
+The last group of et’Ada that gave up their energy for Nirn discovered that they would need to procreate to continue their existence.
+With each generation that came, the et’Ada lost more and more of their “divinity,” eventually leaving them in a mortal state.
 These beings came to be known as the Ehlnofey, the first inhabitants of Nirn.
 From the Ehlnofey came the existence of Mer (elves) and Man.
-With the branching of their existence each race took their own interpretation of what happened.
-The Mer believed themselves to be descendants from the Ehlnofey while Man believed themselves to be a creation of the et’Ada.
+With the branching of their existence, each race took its own interpretation of what happened.
+The Mer believed themselves to be descendants from the Ehlnofey, while Man believed themselves to be a creation of the et’Ada.
 The elves believed that Lorkhan tricked the et’Ada into creating Nirn.
 They gave the name of Aedra to any spirit that helped Lorkhan and died through the creation of Nirn.
-They gave the name of Daedra to any spirit that didn’t help and remained on the spiritual realm.
+They gave the name of Daedra to any spirit that didn’t help and remained in the spiritual realm.
 Both races believe the Aedra to be Gods, forms to be worshipped, while the Daedra are believed to be evil and not to be worshipped.

 The next points in history are unknown in their order but what transpired is, for the most part, known.
-Tamriel at this point are inhabited by the beast-people (Khajiit and Argonian).
-At this point it is believed that the Aldmeri traveled to Tamriel from their homeland of Aldmeris (known as Old Ehlnofey).
-At first they establish land on the coasts but with their expansion in technology they drive back the beast-people into the swamplands and forests, giving them reign over most of Tamriel.
-At this time the Adamantine Tower is constructed on Balfiera Island on High Rock, the oldest building in all of Tamriel.
+Tamriel, at this point, is inhabited by the beast-people (Khajiit and Argonian).
+At this point, it is believed that the Aldmeri traveled to Tamriel from their homeland of Aldmeris (known as Old Ehlnofey).
+At first, they establish land on the coasts, but with their expansion in technology, they drive back the beast-people into the swamplands and forests, giving them reign over most of Tamriel.
+At this time, the Adamantine Tower is constructed on Balfiera Island on High Rock, the oldest building in all of Tamriel.
 The documented date of construction, kept by Elvish records, is ME 2500.
-This record is the earliest written date in all of Tamriel history.
-Next Crystal Tower on Summerset Isle and White Gold Tower in Cyrodiil are built.
+This record is the earliest written date in all of Tamriel's history.
+Next, Crystal Tower on Summerset Isle and White Gold Tower in Cyrodiil are built.

 The Dwemer, the Deep Elves, begin building underground civilizations, becoming reclusive in their technology.
-The populate most of Skyrim and Morrowind.
-During this time is also when the Chimer break free from the Altmer and settle in Morrowind, close to the Dwemer.
+They populate most of Skyrim and Morrowind.
+This time is also when the Chimer break free from the Altmer and settle in Morrowind, close to the Dwemer.
 Despite their hate for the Dwemer, the Chimer covet their discoveries and lead many raids against them.
-Around this time as well the Orsimer, led by their God Trinimac, fought against the Chimer and their leader Velothi to attempt to halt their movement.
-Unfortunately before they are able to do much damage Trinimac is eaten by the Daedric Prince Boethiah and turns Trinimac into Malacath.
-Through this act the Orsimer are stripped of their elvish features and become beasts.
+Around this time as well, the Orsimer, led by their God Trinimac, fought against the Chimer and their leader Velothi to attempt to halt their movement.
+Unfortunately, before they are able to do much damage, Trinimac is eaten by the Daedric Prince Boethiah, who turns Trinimac into Malacath.
+Through this act, the Orsimer are stripped of their elvish features and become beasts.
 They continue to serve Malacath in their new form, the Orcs.

-Late in the Mythic Era the Nedes begin migrating to Tamriel.
-Led by Ysgramor, the Nord hero discovers a runic transcription based off the Elves and he becomes the first Nede Historian.
-When they land in northern Tamriel, the Nedes build their fabeled city of Saarthal.
-The Aldmer push the Nedes out of their cities but the Nedes soon return and take back their land.
+Late in the Mythic Era, the Nedes begin migrating to Tamriel.
+Led by Ysgramor, the Nord hero discovers a runic transcription based on the Elves, and he becomes the first Nede Historian.
+When they land in northern Tamriel, the Nedes build their fabled city of Saarthal.
+The Aldmer push the Nedes out of their cities, but the Nedes soon return and take back their land.

 The First Era

-From now on, I will mention each occurrence with a date first and the description afterwards.
+From now on, I will mention each occurrence with a date first and a description afterward.
 I will only mention the matters which are most important.